vulpemventures/docs.vulpem.com/docs/marina/transaction.md

 ## Send to an address

-You can delegate Marina to build, blind, sign and send a Liquid transaction to a single recipient.
+You can delegate Marina to create, fund, blind, sign and broadcast a Liquid transaction to a recipient.
 You do not need to know anything about current balance, although is suggetsed to retrieve and display the [balances](balances.md) in your application for better UX and to check beforehand for sufficient funds.

 ```js